cloudfoundry/docs-cloudfoundry-concepts/orgs/custom-domains.html.md

 A Cloud Foundry instance defines a default domain that is available to all spaces.
 For example, in the Pivotal-hosted instance of Cloud Foundry, the `cfapps.io` domain is automatically mapped to all spaces in all organizations.

 Cloud Foundry also supports _custom domains_ --- you can map a registered domain of your own to a space in Cloud Foundry, as described below.
-If you want to use SSL with a custom domain, see [Configure an SSL-Enabled Custom Domain](/docs/using/managing-apps/custom-domains/cloudflare.html).
+If you want to use SSL with a custom domain, see `Configure an SSL-Enabled Custom Domain`.

 ## <a id='map-domain'></a>Map a Custom Domain to a Space ##